aleksei0807/atom-react-es6-snippets/README.md

-# react-es6-snippets package
+# react-es6-snippets-aleksei0807 package

-React ES6 snippets for atom
+React ES6 snippets for atom from aleksei0807